joshiadinath0/WOOF-chat-app/README.md

 A simple chat app named WOOF! created using Exo React native

 In Vs code editor,
-type this command to run the ap in development mode. expo startOnce
+type this command to run the app in development mode. expo start

 One can view the aapp on the android and ios device (download expo go from playstore or appstore) by scanning the qr code which will be generated.

 expo build:web